igladun/attested-tls-proxy/README.md

 # `attested-tls-proxy`

+This is a reverse HTTP proxy allowing a normal HTTP client to communicate with a normal HTTP server over a remote-attested TLS channel, by tunneling requests through a proxy-client and proxy-server.

-This is a work-in-progress crate designed to be an alternative to [`cvm-reverse-proxy`](https://github.com/flashbots/cvm-reverse-proxy).
+This work-in-progress crate is designed to be an alternative to [`cvm-reverse-proxy`](https://github.com/flashbots/cvm-reverse-proxy).
 Unlike `cvm-reverse-proxy`, this uses post-handshake remote-attested TLS, meaning regular CA-signed TLS certificates can be used.

+The proxy-client, on starting, immediately connects to the proxy-server and an attestation-verification exchange is made.
+This attested-TLS channel is then re-used for all requests from that proxy-client instance.

 It has three subcommands:
 - `attested-tls-proxy server` - run a proxy server, which accepts TLS connections from a proxy client, sends an attestation and then forwards traffic to a target CVM service.